jdprichards/jdprichards/Video Pages/Cross Product/Cross Product.md

 </iframe>

 <p style="font-size:18px"><br>
-The Second video shows be starting to calculate the cross product.
+The Second video shows me starting to calculate the cross product.
 But just the x at the moment:
 </p>
 <p style="font-size:16px">
 The equation to calculate X for the resulting vector is:<br>